ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Here are some simple example documents showing how each data type is used.

-the first example shows a person object, storing strings, booleans, and an array of tags. the second example shows very brief attribute names, to save on storage and represents a web event such as a click on a website. the last example shows how the document may itself contain sub-objects A note on dates.
+- The first example shows a person object, storing strings, booleans, and an array of tags.
+- The second example shows very brief attribute names, to save on storage and represents a web event such as a click a website.
+- The last example shows how the document may itself contain sub-objects.

+A note on dates.
 JSON has no native Date type so dates are usually stored in 2018-10-30 or similar formats - we will come back to dates later.

 Now for your first practical exercise.
 Visit www.ibm.com/cloud and register an account with the IBM Cloud, if you don't have one already.